odh-labs/rhoai-roadshow-v2/docs/2-rag/1-getting-started.md

 ![./images/jupyter-lab.png](images/jupyter-lab.png)

-With JupyterLabnow running, you will now download all of the lab materials:
+With JupyterLab now running, you will now download all of the lab materials:
 3. Click **Clone a Repository**
    OpenShift AI prompts you to enter the repositor URL and other options.